samnissen/polariscope_2/README.md

 What is Polariscope
 -------------------

-Polariscope is a top-of-the-pyramid blackbox test management and execution app.
+Polariscope uses the Web Action API, a repository which will be released later.

 Installation - Development
 --------------------------